-Shang Ma, Ph.D., recently joined the institute as CRI’s 12th faculty member and principal investigator.
-He earned his bachelor’s degree from University of British Columbia and his Ph.D. in cellular and molecular biology from University of Wisconsin in Madison.
-There he focused on chemical signaling pathways that mediated mammalian brain development.
+Shang Ma, Ph.D., recently joined the institute as CRI’s 11th faculty member and principal investigator.
+He earned his bachelor’s degree from the University of British Columbia and his Ph.D. in cellular and molecular biology from the University of Wisconsin in Madison.
+There, he focused on chemical signaling pathways that mediated mammalian brain development.
 In 2015, Dr. Ma joined Dr. Ardem Patapoutian’s group at Scripps Research to study how cells sense mechanical forces during pathogenesis.
 During this postdoc training, he discovered that overactive PIEZO mechanosensitive ion channels play important roles in various human disorders.

 Why did you decide to join CRI?

 CRI’s core mission is what initially attracted me.
 This is an institute with a deep focus on the fundamental questions related to the molecular basis of human diseases.
 I knew I wanted to establish my research group in a place where the philosophy and intellectual environment would support the translation of basic science research from the lab into something that could help patients.
 CRI is especially equipped to achieve this mission with its state-of-the-art core facilities that accelerate research and its efficient support teams that allow scientists to focus on their research instead of being disrupted by administrative affairs.